 Usually the removal of such a condition requires divine intervention.
 To be more accurate, the result of our sincere work and desire to change may induce the power of God to remove our obsession, as man-made remedies simply aren't capable of such a task.
 There is no pill nor any expert that can remove this obsession.
 There is no pill that can make an insane man sane.
 And most importantly, the addict himself is not capable of removing his obsession.
 The combination of his insanity and his total loss of willpower leave him incapacitated.
 If you don't believe me, feel free to try going from a chronic and hopeless drug addict to completely and utterly free inside for the rest of your life on your own volition.
 And by free I mean zero urge or desire to self-destruct + inner peace and contentment.

 2) We still want to feel good in sobriety.
 Therefore, everything the addict does after getting sober is simply to feel good or to achieve maximum comfort.
-If we fail to rid ourselves of this attitude, this comfort addiction and this selfish frame of mind, then we have no chance.
+If we fail to rid ourselves of this attitude - this comfort addiction and selfish frame of mind - then we have no chance.

 3) Happiness, success and normalcy are too unfamiliar.
 Addicts have complacently adjusted to a status quo of chaos, failure and sabotage.
 It's hard to teach an old dog new tricks.
 However, if an addict is going to make it, he or she must embrace and get used to things working out.
 Things aren't suddenly working out because of magic, they're working out because we're doing the right thing.

 4) Refusing to act morally and to make things right.
 If we fail to sincerely make our amends to spouses, family, friends, colleagues, institutions and creditors, then we have no chance.
 We will soon fall spiritually ill and relapse.
 Furthermore, if we don't change the way we conduct ourselves on a daily basis, we will rapidly move backwards and become ill.
 We must change the way we think, speak and act.
-There is no staying sober without living by spiritual principles and treating others with kindness, love, tolerance and respect.
+There is no staying sober without living by spiritual principles and treating others with kindness, love, tolerance and respect (yes, I fail constantly in this department but I try enough to be okay).
 We must also never ignore requests for our service.
 If the people in our lives need our help, we must always respond.
 Failure to do so, failure to become other-centered will crush our conscience once again and we will surely relapse.